Healthcare Provider Education & Outreach

 - Developing educational tools, programs and resources for health professionals that help them apply and maintain best practices in the prevention, appropriate diagnostic and fracture risk assessment tools, treatment, and management of osteoporotic fractures.

 - Dissemination of Bone Mineral Density tools for primary care, fracture prevention guidelines for Long-term care and osteoporosis management as well as EMR based assessment and tracking tools to facilitate osteoporosis management in various settings.

-Patient Education and Self-Management
+Patient Education & Management

 - Providing and improving access to educational materials and self-management tools and resources for patients and caregivers.

--Enhance community referral partnerships for community-based support services for osteoporosis.
+- Enhancing community referral partnerships for community-based support services for osteoporosis.

 We work to reduce the risk of hip and other osteoporotic fractures by:

 - Identifying at-risk patients in appropriate acute, primary care, long-term care and community settings to facilitate their access to appropriate diagnostic testing, fracture risk assessment, and osteoporosis care.

 - Working with primary care practitioners, to set up pro-active screening, referral pathways, and risk assessment processes within their practice to reduce the risk of fractures.